 Be Fair and Consistent

-Being fair and consistent also means that the property management is responsible for obtaining the best service contracts for that building.
-In the past, there have been cases that were reported to us, in which the condo management were negligent and got overpriced contracts, which in turn cost the residents money.
+Being fair and consistent also means that property management is responsible for obtaining the best service contracts for that building.
+In the past, there have been cases that were reported to us, in which the condo management was negligent and got overpriced contracts, which in turn cost the residents money.
 In a more serious scenario, a condo management company was involved in fraud and used the money in the reserve fund in an inappropriate way.

-A well run management company should be particularly concerned about the policies which are in place.
+A well-run management company should be particularly concerned about the policies which are in place.
 Numerous times residents voiced their opinions that the policies and procedures within their building are either inefficient or ineffective.
 These may include:

 – Forcing visitors to get parking passes even if they are staying for 15minutes